puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Purpose**:

-Return various facts related to the machine's operating system.
+* Return various facts related to the machine's operating system, including:
+* Name: The name of the operating system.
+* Family: A mapping of the operating system to an operating system family.
+* Release: The release version of the operating system.
+Includes entries for the major and minor release versions, as well as the full release string.
+* Lsb: Linux Standard Base information for the system.
+* This fact is structured.
+These values are returned as a group of key-value pairs.

 **Resolution**:

-* For operatingsystem, if the kernel is a Linux kernel, checks for the existence of a selection of files in `/etc` to find the specific flavor.
+* For the name entry, if the kernel is a Linux kernel, check for the existence of a selection of files in `/etc` to find the specific flavor.
-* On SunOS-based kernels, attempts to determine the flavor, otherwise returns Solaris.
+* On SunOS based kernels, attempt to determine the flavor, otherwise return Solaris.
-* On systems other than Linux, uses the kernel value.
+* On systems other than Linux, use the kernel value.
+* For the family entry, map operating systems to operating system families, such as linux distribution derivatives.
+Adds mappings from specific operating systems to kernels in the case that it is relevant.
-* For operatingsystemrelease, on RedHat derivatives, returns their `/etc/<varient>-release` file.
+* For the release entry, on RedHat derivatives, returns `/etc/<variant>-release` file.
 * On Debian, returns `/etc/debian_version`.
 * On Ubuntu, parses `/etc/lsb-release` for the release version
 * On Suse and derivatives, parses `/etc/SuSE-release` for a selection of version information.